Symptoms and causes

 Dull eye pain

-Whatever the cause of your eye pain, the specialists at Eye Institute can help you, with expert diagnosis and the most advanced treatments.
+Whatever the cause of your eye pain, our specialists can help you, with expert diagnosis and the most advanced treatments.
 Make an appointment today to discuss your sore eyes with one of our eye doctors.